sleslein/chi-js-test-automation/presentation.md

 ---

 <!--
-I thinks our desired outcome is for automated testing is to ensure we have a high level of confidence that our software is working.
+I think our desired outcome is for automated testing is:

+> to ensure we have a high level of confidence that our software is working.

 Some may say this is obvious.
 And I suppose it is.
 But if based on my experience, its easy to loose sight of this.

-In the beginning our software may be very simple, and it may not need tests.
-Some software never needs tests.
-    - A hobby project
-    - A very simple CLI tool that just one thing
-    - A small web form that isn't business critical

-But as our software grows.
-As it becomes more complicated, more valuable, more critical.
-Testing becomes more important... essential even.
-    - medical software that deals with life and well being
-    - handling of peoples money and their livelihoods
-    - Delivering critical communications (mail, email, phones, etc)

-Most often in our day jobs we are building complicated, critical software.
-So, I think this definition as our desired outcome should be the filter through which we should be having those conversations with our teams.
+In our day jobs we are often focus on the gnarly bits of our complicated, critical software.
+We get distracted.

+I think having a shared strong definition as our desired outcome should be the filter through which we should be having those conversations with our teams.

-Transition:  In hopes of meeting this purpose I've got 4 principles to share with you today...
+Transition:  I've got 4 principles to share with you.
+That I've found if followed help meet our desire for confidence when we ship our software...

 -->